getfem/getfem/doc/sphinx/source/scilab/plotcmdref.rst

   The options are specified as pairs of "option name"/"option value"

-  'style', 'bo-'       : the line style and dof marker style (same syntax as in the matlab command 'plot').
+  'style', 'bo-'       : line style and dof marker style (same syntax as in the Scilab command 'plot');
-  'color', []          : override the line color.
+  'color', ''          : override the line color;
-  'dof_color', [1,0,0] : color of the markers for the degrees of freedom.
+  'dof_color', 'red'   : color of markers for degrees of freedom;
   'width', 2           : line width.